Working with stakeholders across Pembrokeshire

 Drawing on this definition, there are seven key principles, which should ideally underpin any PES scheme:

-management interventions paid for by beneficiaries should not be readily reversible, thus providing continued service provision; and
+Management interventions paid for by beneficiaries should not be readily reversible, thus providing continued service provision;

 PES schemes should be set up to avoid leakage, whereby securing an ecosystem service in one location leads to the loss or degradation of ecosystem services elsewhere.